fyne-io/flatpak_demo/README.md

 Please note that this manifest file normally wouldn't be in the same repository as the rest of the code, but instead part of a separate flatpak-specific repository.
 We have it in the same repository here for the sake of simplicity.
+This manifest uses the latest release of this repository and will not get local changes.

 ```yml
 app-id: io.fyne.flatpak_demo # Needs to be the same as the Fyne app-id.